AndreasFaust/gatsby-plugin-transitions/README.md

 ## TransitionLink

 `gatsby-plugin-transition` works out of the box with Gatsby's default `Link`-component.
 If you want to apply custom animations to certain links, use `TransitionLink`.
+Unfortunately `TransitionLink` can currently only used as child of `TransitionProvider`.

 ```jsx
 import React from "react";